BOTE Rover Aero Inflatable Micro Skiff

 At 11'6 and 34 inches wide with three fins it is stable but slow to turn and not nimble.
 A wide, affordable fishing deck with a high stated capacity and lots of bundled gear, though its budget construction is less rigid than premium boards.
 It scores 80 out of 100.

-The deck is huge and I had no trouble standing to fish or letting a kid ride along.
+The deck is huge and we had no trouble standing to fish or letting a kid ride along.
 It is not the stiffest board though, you feel some flex once there is real weight on it.

 Read our full MYBOAT 11'6 x34 Extra-Wide Paddle Board review →